 A home inspector is another good partner to have.
 For a few hundred dollars, they’ll inspect the home, looking for any safety hazards or problems that need to be repaired.

 You can then use their findings to renegotiate with the seller — asking them to make the noted repairs or give you the funds to do it yourself.

 Getting a quality home inspection is critical to ensuring you buy a safe, well-maintained property that’s worth the money you’re paying for it.

 Your neighborhood — and your neighbors — can make or break your experience as a homeowner.
 Once you find a home you like, make sure to walk the neighborhood.
 Talk to people out in their yards, and get a feel for what the community is like.

 You should also research crime rates, school quality, and neighborhood amenities.
 Knowing how close it is to things like your work, grocery stores, playgrounds, and other must-haves is important, too.

 Buying your first home

 Shopping for a house as a first-time homebuyer can be overwhelming.
-However, by doing your homework and understanding these common mistakes, you can take out a home loan like a seasoned veteran and save money during the homebuying process.
+However, by doing your homework and following these tips, you can avoid falling into common first-time homebuyer traps.